 Deet repellents work by evaporation, creating a shield a few inches above the area of application.
 The presence of the repellent vapor confuses insects so they can’t locate a target host.
-In most cases it usually requires less than 1% of the repellent to form this protective barrier.
+In most cases, it usually requires less than 1% of the repellent to form this protective barrier.
 It is the combination of this “evaporation delivery system”, and the base repellent you choose that determines how much repellent you must apply.
-Different technologies used in making repellents will determine the initial application and re-application required for basis protection.
+Different technologies used in making repellents will determine the initial application and re-application required for basic protection.
 Another consideration must also include the insect you’re trying to repel.
-While most mosquitoes in the U.S. respond to basic application levels, some more aggressive species found in Africa will require more frequent application.
+While most mosquitoes in the U.S. respond to basic application levels, some more aggressive species found in Africa will require a more frequent application.
 Until recent outbreaks of West Nile encephalitis and an infrequent instance of malaria on the U.S. east coast, mosquito bites were considered nuisances with little regard to disease issues.

 Essential Oils: Many compounds that occur in nature provide a brief period of repellency against certain insects.
 There are well over 150 natural repellents while the most common are: Citronella, Eucalyptus, Lemon Leaves, Peppermint, Lavender, Cedar Oil, Canola, Rosemary, Pennyroyal, and Cajeput.
 Persons concerned about exposure to deet or who prefer a natural solution can use essential oils.
-Generally the EPA considers these oils safe to use in low dosage but overall their effectiveness is limited to less than 30 minutes.
+Generally, the EPA considers these oils safe to use in low dosage but overall their effectiveness is limited to less than 30 minutes.

 Deet (N,N-diethyl-m-toluamide): Deet is by far the most commonly used insect repellent worldwide.
 This is because it is the most effective repellent against mosquitoes, ticks and other biting insects.
 After researching hundreds of compounds, deet was selected by the USDA and the US Military as the safest and most economical.
 See comments regarding use on children available at American Academy of Pediatrics